 Approaching Stanford, required for all new undergraduate students, is the process that will guide you in your preparation for Stanford.
 Beginning in May for first-years and June for transfers, new students will receive weekly communications with information that will help transition you to the Farm.
 In the months leading up to your arrival to campus, you will learn more about academics and course enrollment, housing assignments, health requirements, student communities, opportunities, resources, and more.
-The information provided will culminate in your attendance of New Student Orientation (NSO), which will run September 18, 2019 - September 22, 2019.
+The information provided will culminate in your attendance of New Student Orientation (NSO), which will run September 16, 2020 - September 20, 2020.
 NSO is required for all incoming first-year and transfer students.
-The Approaching Stanford team is made up of both student and professional staff, all within the office of Undergraduate Advising and Research.
+The Approaching Stanford team is made up of both student and professional staff, all within the office of Academic Advising.

 2019 Orientation Coordinators

-Orientation Coordinators (OCs) are the Stanford student staff in Undergraduate Advising and Research who serve on the Approaching Stanford team.
+Orientation Coordinators (OCs) are the Stanford student staff in Academic Advising who serve on the Approaching Stanford team.
 We are dedicating our summer to help incoming students prepare for Stanford and to plan New Student Orientation (NSO).

 Name: Kate Frimet '22